amrit-tiwana/PrimaryCareClinicFinder/README.md

 - A list of walk-in medical clinic locations
 - A list of urgent and primary care centre (UPCC) locations
 - A list of correctional facility locations
+- A shapefile of community health service areas

 ## Workflow